SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch4_Transaction_Management.md

    * Non-repeatable read

-     A read-transaction reads a row twice and it gets different results.
+     A read-transaction reads **a row** twice and it gets **different results**.

      > This is specifically related to the `UPDATE` statement.

    * Phantom Read

-     A transaction re-executes a query returning a set of rows that satisfy a search condition and finds that the set of rows satisfying the condition has changed due to another recently-committed transaction.
+     A transaction **re-executes** a query returning a set of rows that satisfy a search condition and finds that the set of rows satisfying the condition has changed when compared to the last run due to another recently committed transaction.

      > This is specifically related to the `INSERT` or `DELETE` statement, i.e.,
-     > the number of rows has been changed.
+     > the number of rows has been changed, there are new rows or some row that
+     > are deleted.

    > Here is a question from SO:
    > [What is the difference between Non-Repeatable Read and Phantom Read?](https://stackoverflow.com/q/11043712/14092446)